vickydevo/PMKK-DEVOPS/Classes/week7/jenkins/types_of_jobs.md

   ```

 ---
+### 3. Template Job (Upstream/Downstream Jobs)

+Template jobs in Jenkins, often referred to as upstream or downstream jobs, allow you to create dependencies between jobs.
+This setup is useful when you want to trigger one job after another or share configurations across multiple jobs.

+#### Upstream and Downstream Job Example

+1. **Scenario**:
+     - You have a project with two stages: `Build` and `Deploy`.
+     - The `Build` job should trigger the `Deploy` job automatically after successful execution.

+2. **Steps to Configure**:
+     - **Create the Upstream Job (`Build`)**:
+       1. Go to the Jenkins Dashboard.
+       2. Click "New Item" → Enter a name like `Build-Job` → Choose "Freestyle project" → Click OK.
+       3. Add your build steps (e.g., compile code, run tests).
+       4. Save the job.

+     - **Create the Downstream Job (`Deploy`)**:
+       1. Go to the Jenkins Dashboard.
+       2. Click "New Item" → Enter a name like `Deploy-Job` → Choose "Freestyle project" → Click OK.
+       3. Add your deployment steps (e.g., deploy to staging or production).
+       4. Save the job.

+     - **Link the Jobs**:
+       1. Open the `Build-Job` configuration.
+       2. Scroll to the "Post-build Actions" section.
+       3. Select "Build other projects" → Enter `Deploy-Job` in the "Projects to build" field.
+       4. Save the configuration.

+3. **Run the Pipeline**:
+     - Trigger the `Build-Job`.
+     - Once the `Build-Job` completes successfully, the `Deploy-Job` will start automatically.

+#### Real-Time Example: CI/CD Pipeline
+- **Upstream Job**: A `Build` job compiles the code and runs unit tests.
+- **Downstream Job**: A `Deploy` job deploys the application to a staging or production environment.

+#### Advanced Use Case: Parameterized Trigger
+You can pass parameters from the upstream job to the downstream job:
+1. Install the "Parameterized Trigger Plugin."
+2. In the upstream job, configure "Post-build Actions" → "Trigger parameterized build on other projects."
+3. Pass parameters like `BUILD_VERSION` or `DEPLOY_ENV` to the downstream job.

+This setup is ideal for creating dynamic and reusable pipelines in Jenkins.
 ### 4. Pipeline Job
 Pipeline jobs allow you to define complex workflows using code.
 There are two types of pipeline jobs:
 1. **Declarative Pipeline**